 Upon issuance of additional partnership securities (other than the issuance of partnership securities issued in connection with a reset of the incentive distribution target levels relating to our general partner's incentive distribution rights or the issuance of partnership securities upon conversion of outstanding partnership securities), our general partner will be entitled, but not required, to make additional capital contributions to the extent necessary to maintain its proportionate general partner interest in us.
-As a result of our issuance of common units, or units convertible into common units, since our initial public offering that have diluted the general partner's interest in us, the general partner's interest in us currently consists of a general partner interest of approximately 1.1%.
+As a result of our issuance of common units, or units convertible into common units, since our initial public offering that have diluted the general partner's interest in us the general partner's interest of approximately 0.7% and a limited partner interest of approximately 1.1%.
 Our general partner's interest in us will be further reduced if we issue additional units in the future and our general partner does not contribute a proportionate amount of capital to maintain its general partner interest in us.
-Moreover, our general partner will have the right, which it may from time to time assign in whole or in part to any of its affiliates, to purchase common units or other partnership securities whenever, and on the same terms that, we issue those securities to persons other than our general partner and its affiliates, including such interest represented by our common units, that existed immediately prior to each issuance.
+Moreover, our general partner will have the right, which it may from time to time assign in whole or in part to any of its affiliates, to purchase common units or other partnership securities whenever, and on the same terms that, we issue those securities to persons other than our general partner and its affiliates, to the extent necessary to maintain the percentage interest of the general partner and its affiliates, including such interest represented by our common units, that existed immediately prior to each issuance.
 Further, our general partner may participate in future contributions to us and may receive additional common units or other partnership securities for such contributions.
 The holders of common units will not have preemptive rights to acquire additional common units or other partnership securities.